c3nichols/harmonie-music-group/README.md

 5. My mental health advisor has suggested I should join a local choir as I love singing but I am not very confident.
 I am looking for a fun, relaxed, sociable choir to join.
 That maybe doesn’t have too many commitments so if I was unwell it would be OK if I couldn’t attend sometimes.
 I am a bit nervous about joining to want to find out more information before I make contact. **Is the choir right for me?
 What is the commitment?
 How can I find out more before I make any contact?**

-**The questions in bold were the key focus when I started to plan the site** I created a mockup using balsamiq, the file is saved in the wireframes folder.
+**The questions in bold were the key focus when I started to plan the site**

+### Wireframes
+I created page mockups using balsamiq, the files are saved in the wireframes folder.
-*The main change to the actual finished site was the colour scheme which needed to be simplified and made more delicate and subtle.*
+*The main change to the actual finished site was a change to the main colour and decision to stick with just one that was slightly more delicate and subtle.*

 ## Features
 The site uses real photos throughout to add colour and visually show the people involved.